Huawei

-Huawei Corporation (sometimes stylized as HUAWEI; /'hwɑːweɪ/ HWAH-way; 华为) is a Chinese multinational corporation and technology company headquartered in Longgang, Shenzhen, Guangdong.
+Huawei Technologies Co., Ltd. (sometimes stylized as HUAWEI; /'hwɑːweɪ/ HWAH-way; 华为) is a Chinese multinational technology conglomerate company headquartered in Longgang, Shenzhen, Guangdong.
 Its main product lines include telecommunications equipment, consumer electronics, electric vehicle autonomous driving systems, and rooftop solar power products.
 The company was founded in Shenzhen in 1987 by Ren Zhengfei, a veteran officer of the People's Liberation Army (PLA).

 Initially focused on manufacturing phone switches, Huawei has expanded to more than 170 countries to include building telecommunications network infrastructures, providing equipment, operational and consulting services, and manufacturing communications devices for the consumer market.
 In 2012, it surpassed Ericsson to become the world's largest telecommunications equipment manufacturer.
 As of 2025, Huawei is the largest smartphone vendor in China with an 18.1% market share.
 Huawei's biggest area of business is in telecommunications equipment.
 Its largest customer is the Chinese government.

 Amidst its rise, Huawei has been accused of intellectual property infringement, for which it has settled with Cisco.
 Questions regarding the extent of state influence on Huawei have revolved around its national champions role in China, subsidies and financing support from state entities, and reactions of the Chinese government in light of opposition in certain countries to Huawei's participation in 5G.
 Its software and equipment have been linked to the mass surveillance of Uyghurs and Xinjiang internment camps, drawing sanctions from the United States.

 The company has faced difficulties in some countries arising from concerns that its equipment may enable surveillance by the Chinese government due to perceived connections with the country's military and intelligence agencies.
 Huawei has argued that critics such as the US government have not shown evidence of espionage.
 Experts say that China's 2014 Counter Espionage Law and 2017 National Intelligence Law can compel Huawei and other companies to cooperate with state intelligence.
 In 2012, Australian and US intelligence agencies concluded that a hack on Australia's telecom networks was conducted by or through Huawei, although the two network operators have disputed that information.

 In January 2018, the United States alleged that its sanctions against Iran were violated by Huawei, which was subsequently restricted from doing business with American companies.
 The US government also requested the extradition of Huawei's chief financial officer from Canada.
 In June 2019, Huawei cut jobs at its Santa Clara research center, and in December, Ren said it was moving the center to Canada.
 In 2020, Huawei agreed to sell the Honor brand to a state-owned enterprise of the Shenzhen government to "ensure its survival" under US sanctions.
-In November 2022, the Federal Communications Commission (FCC) banned sales or import of equipment made by Huawei out of national security concerns, and other countries such as all members of the Five Eyes, Quad members India and Japan, and ten European Union states have since also banned or restricted Huawei products.
+In November 2022, the Federal Communications Commission (FCC) banned sales or import of equipment made by Huawei out of national security concerns, and other countries such as all members of the Five Eyes, India, Japan and ten European Union states have since also banned or restricted Huawei products.